YU000jp/logseq-plugin-hierarchy-tool/readme.md

 # Logseq Plugin: Hierarchy Tool (TOC)

+- Powerful tool for users who use **hierarchy** in Logseq.
+  1. split by header to provide a workflow for splitting a comprehensive page into sub-pages with increased information content.
-- A table of contents facility optimised for displaying or splitting comprehensive pages where hierarchies or headers are used!
+  1. A table of contents facility optimised for displaying or splitting comprehensive pages where hierarchies or headers are used!

 <div align="right">